 1. Learn, play, and discover at the Discovery Children's Museum.

-2. You'll feel like a true American Gladiator when you jump, bounce, and fly at Gravady.
+2. You'll feel like a true American Gladiator when you jump, bounce, and fly at DEFY.

-3. Cool off and go crazy at Wet 'N' Wild water park.
+3. Cool off and go crazy at the Cowabunga Vegas water parks.

 4. Enjoy the lush greenery at Floyd Lamb State Park.

 5. See a real ghost town!
-Rhyolite is on the edge of Death Valley (conveniently), this former mining town was founded in 1904 and abandoned by 1916, a short-lived Gold Rush town.
+Rhyolite on the edge of Death Valley (conveniently) is a former mining town founded in 1904 and abandoned by 1916 (a short-lived Gold Rush town).